Mi'kmawitasik is a Pilot Program

 Ella organizes cultural events and ceremonies, including traditional naming ceremonies and Grandmother Moon ceremonies.
 Her efforts reintroduce these vital practices to her community, offering opportunities for reflection, connection, and cultural awareness.
 She describes her learning journey as one shaped by a diverse group of knowledge keepers and cultural experts, whose guidance has enriched her work.

 One of Ella’s signature achievements is her leadership of the ila’latl Healing Forest project.
 This sacred space, part of the National Healing Forests network, honors residential school victims and survivors while providing a sanctuary for education and healing.
-Ella’s efforts have made the Skye River Trail a place of profound cultural and spiritual importance.

 Together with her sister, Eva Nicholas, Ella co-organizes the We’koqma’q Summer Festival, an annual celebration of Mi’kmaw heritage.
 This festival strengthens community bonds and showcases the vibrancy of Mi’kmaw traditions.